French schools reopen in mourning after beheading of teacher

 “The Netherlands stands squarely behind teachers and the constitutional freedom of expression,” ministers Arie Slob and Ingrid van Engelshoven wrote.
 “Teachers must be able to do their work in freedom and security so our children and youth can develop into independent citizens who can live together in a country that is characterized by freedom, equality and solidarity.”

-David Rising in Berlin, and Mike Corder in The Hague, Netherlands, contributed to this report.
+David Rising in Berlin; Mike Corder in The Hague, Netherlands; and Julhas Alam in Dhaka, Bangladesh, contributed to this report.